trafficinc/sippy/README.md

 ## Models

-In Sippy models are classes that deal with data (usually from a database).
+In Sippy models are classes that deal with data (usually from a database), a sample database is provided, load the testdb.sql file into sequel pro or your SQL gui of choice.
 For example:

 ```php
 <?php